 A final report will be available on our website upon release

 - NCI Survey - State of the Workforce Survey - IDD

 The State of the Workforce Survey (formerly known as the Staff Stability Survey) is an on-line survey of provider agencies supporting adults (age 18 and over) with intellectual and developmental disabilities (IDD) in residential, employment, day services and other in-home or community inclusion programs.
 The survey captures data on wages, benefits, turnover rates, and recruitment/retention strategies of the Direct Support Professionals (DSPs), who are providing direct supports to the adults with IDD and are employed by the provider agencies surveyed.

 The State of the Workforce Survey is mandated by HB18-1407 and participating in this survey provides Colorado the opportunity for provider agencies, advocates, and researchers to work together to examine workforce challenges, identify areas for further investigation, benchmark workforce data, measure improvements made through policy or programmatic changes, and compare Colorado’s data, to those of other states.

 NCI Remote Survey Pilot Study Summary Results 2019-20

-- Due to the COVID-19 global pandemic, declaration of a national public health emergency, and need to avoid in-person contact, NCI states had to prematurely end the 2019-2020 data collection cycle for the NCI In-Person Survey.
+- Due to the COVID-19 global pandemic, the declaration of a national public health emergency, and the need to avoid in-person contact, NCI states had to prematurely end the 2019-2020 data collection cycle for the NCI In-Person Survey.
 Anticipating continued challenges to direct-contact data collection in future cycles, NCI expanded an ongoing pilot study to assess the feasibility of administering the survey through videoconference.